pelotom/fibers-jest-memory-leak/README.md

 ```

 for a yes/no indication about the presence of leaks.
 Commenting out the first line of `includes.js`, which simply requires `fibers`, eliminates the leak.

+### Update

+Per [this comment](https://github.com/laverdet/node-fibers/issues/441#issuecomment-643467308), adding `-r fibers` as a node option to preload Fibers solves the problem! 🎉